jadecobra/python_tdd_exercises/source/classes.rst

    we will use the explicit form of class definitions with the parent ``(object)`` in parentheses

-Define a Class with attributes
+How to define a Class with attributes
 ------------------------------

 Since we know how to define a class, let us add some tests for attributes